oplS17projects/Simple-Task-Manager/README.md

 - reminders
 - GUI

-Once we complete our core objectives then we will have completed the core of our project, however there are many additional components that we would like to implement.
-How many of these are actually implemented will depend on how difficult the core objectives are and how viable each stretch objective is.
+We have completed all of the core objectives outlined here, and a few of the stretch objectives, including a GUI.
 <!--
 How will you know if you are successful?
 If you include some kind of _quantitative analysis,_ that would be good.